It4innovations/hyperqueue/docs/deployment/server.md

     $ hq worker start &
     ```

-!!! important

-    When you start the server, it will create a new subdirectory in the server directory, which will store the data of the current running instance.
-It will also create a symlink `hq-current` which will point to the currently active
-    subdirectory.
-    Using this approach, you can start a server using the same server directory multiple times without overwriting data
-    of the previous runs.

 !!! danger "Server directory access"

     Encryption keys are stored in the server directory.
 Whoever has access to the server directory may submit jobs,
     connect workers to the server and decrypt communication between HyperQueue components.
 By default, the directory is
     only accessible by the user who started the server.

+## Running multiple servers

+When you start the server, it will create a new subdirectory in the server directory, which will store the data of the current running instance.
+It will also create a symlink `hq-current` which will point to the currently active subdirectory.
+Using this approach, you can start a server using the same server directory multiple times without overwriting data of the previous runs.

 ## Keeping the server alive